fission/fission/environments/python3/README.md

 ## Customizing this image

-Most commonly you might want to add package dependencies.
-Edit requirements.txt to add what you need, and rebuild this image.
+To add package dependencies, edit requirements.txt to add what you need, and rebuild this image (instructions below).

-You also may want to customize what's available to the function in its context.
-You can do this by editing server.py.
+You also may want to customize what's available to the function in its request context.
+You can do this by editing server.py (see the comment in that file about customizing request context).

 ## Rebuilding and pushing the image